metfar/sumgui/README.md

 python examples/demo_code_runner.py
 ```

-The demo includes a `TextArea` serving as a tiny code editor, a `RUN` button, and a `TerminalArea` displaying the captured program output.
+The demo includes a `TextArea` that serves as a tiny code editor, a `RUN` button, and a `TerminalArea` that displays the captured program output.

 This is intentionally simple and local.
 Running arbitrary code is dangerous; only execute code you trust.